 1. Introduce and integrate the individual people of colonial Albany through new website biographies.

 2. Articulate the most frequently requested elements of the "Early Albany Story" in webpage format.
+3. Accord highest priority to time-driven concerns such as upcoming programs and important news items.
+4. Provide Internet-based access to project publications and related news items.
+5. Provide family-based historical information and links in a project useful manner.
 6. Provide external leads and links to related historical resources.

 2. Articulate the most frequently requested elements of the "Early Albany Story" in webpage format.